CravateRouge/CravateRouge.github.io/content/en/authors/admin/_index.md

 website: ""
 ---

-Security expert and enthusiast, specialised in Azure cloud and Active Directory technologies.
+Security expert and enthusiast, specialized in Azure cloud and Active Directory technologies.

 Graduating with a master's degree in cybersecurity from the University of Paris-Saclay, he began his career in 2018 as an auditor for the consulting firm CGI.
 He then joined AXA as a Red Team operator.